Learn how to calculate the return on equity accurately. Understand why it is an important metric for evaluating a company’s financial efficiency.

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.

-To find return on equity, you can use the formula: ROE = (Net Income / Shareholders’ Equity) × 100.
+You can use the following formula for ROE calculation: ROE = (Net Income / Shareholders’ Equity) × 100.
 You can find net income in the profit and loss statement and shareholders’ equity in the balance sheet.
+You can also use tools like the return on equity calculator to simplify the calculation process.

-There’s no fixed number.
-A ‘good’ ROE depends on the industry.
+There’s no fixed number; ROE values vary by industry.
 Generally, a higher ROE compared to industry peers is favourable.

 Not necessarily.
 A high ROE could result from high leverage or a shrinking equity base.
 It must be analysed in context.